 Joyce McDonald experiences sudden health scare and unwarranted firing of her primary physician.
 (2016)

-FDA approves the use of Truvada for pre-exposure prophylaxis (PrEP).
+The Food and Drug Administration announces the approval of Truvada as pre-exposure prophylaxis (PrEP).
 (2012)

 Fire in the Belly: The Life and Times of David Wojnarowicz by Cynthia Carr is published.
 (2012)